- November 4th- Appleton, WI

 - Have a firm commitment to starting a program in your community.
 This training is to teach you how to lead a StrongBodies class, and should not be attended simply for informational/personal purposes.

-Sites Appropriate to Run a StrongBodies Program Include:
+Sites Appropriate to Run a StrongBodies Program in WI Include:

 Experience and Credentials

-Below are the experience and qualifications that are optimal for becoming a Program Leader and running the program safely and effectively.
+Below are the experience and qualifications that are optimal for becoming a StrongBodies Leader and running the program safely and effectively.

 - Experience in providing exercise instruction in a fitness center, community setting, outpatient hospital setting, or as a personal trainer.